-- 3. He would give them His Law to govern them. - 4.
-They were to be a kingdom of priests who would instruct the people in the Law of the Lord. - 5.
-The priests were to dwell among the people in every tribe that they might teach them (Joshua 21:1-8). - D. However, Israel failed in every regard. - 1.
+- 5. The priests were to dwell among the people in every tribe that they might teach them (Joshua 21:1-8). - D. However, Israel failed in every regard. - 1.
 They rejected God as their King and worshipped idols. - 2.
 They corrupted the Tabernacle and its services. - 3.
-They disobeyed the Law of God. - The priests became more and more corrupt and did not teach or practice God's Word. - E. So, as Israel became more like the nations around them, they desired a king like all the nations around them. - 1.
+They disobeyed the Law of God. - 4.
+The priests became more and more corrupt and did not teach or practice God's Word. - E. So, as Israel became more like the nations around them, they desire a king like all the nations around them. - 1.
 God had already anticipated this and sought to regulate them if they ever chose a king (Deuteronomy 17:14-20). - 2.
-In the time of the Judges, the people wanted Gideon to become their king (Judges 8:22-23). - 3.
-In fact, Abimelech was the first king over a part of the nation of Israel [the city of Shechem] (Judges 9:1-6). - F. There are many similarities between God's plan for the nation of Israel and his plan for locally autonomous congregations of the Lord's church.
+In the time of the Judges, the people wanted Gideon to become their king (Judges 8:22-23). - In fact, Abimelech was the first king over a part of the nation of Israel [the city of Shechem] (Judges 9:1-6). - F. There are many similarities between God's plan for the nation of Israel and his plan for locally autonomous congregations of the Lord's church.